abjoerne/aws-tutorials/20160303-Serverless-Oslo.md

 * Lambda-function: https://s3-eu-west-1.amazonaws.com/anders-aws-bucket/awsdemo/LambdaAPIDemo.zip

 ### Cleanup notes
-Remove the API you have cretaed and delete the stack
+Remove the API you have created and delete the stack

-## (4) Lambda, Kinesis
+## (4) Lambda, Kinesis, S3, DynamoDB

+Reference architecture for IoT backend using DynamoDB, Kinesis and Lambda (no EC2s).
+EMR and Redshift in the diagram is not part of the tutorial. https://github.com/awslabs/lambda-refarch-iotbackend

+NOTE!
+Read the cleanup-guide when cleaning up

 ## (5) Slack-demo: Lambda and API-gateway